evigra/typ/typ_stock/README.rst

 with the stock moves created in a sale order, with make the transfer of first picking, all other pickings it will be transfered automatically.

+**Adding Refactoring Reording Rules & wizard for Minimun Stock Supply** inherit methods and base views related with supply orders & wizards Run Schedulers & Compute stock Minimum Rules Only by the group "Users that can run schedulers warehouse".

+It allows you to select a specific store and supply without having to run the general supply.

+The methods inherit original path is:

 Credits
 =======